 With notes from Thomas Franklin Waters: Ipswich in the Massachusetts Bay Colony, Volume 1

-- April 3, 1646: John Newman, husbandman, sold to William Goodhue, weaver, April 3, 1646, a house in Brook Street, between the dwelling house of Francis Jordan and Joseph Morse.
+- April 3, 1646: John Newman, husbandman, sold to William Goodhue, weaver, on April 3, 1646, a house on Brook Street, between the dwelling house of Francis Jordan and Joseph Morse.
 This establishes the early residence of Francis Jordan near or at this location.
 (Salem Deeds book 14, page 53), (Hammatt, Early Inhabitants of Ipswich, p.
 232).

-- 12 April 1651 – Samuel Bowman (aka Boardman?) deposed that he sold unto Francis Jordon of Ipswich about ten years ago “my house and house lot containing about one acre more or less situated in Ipswich which I bought of Edward Ketcham” [Ipswich Land Records 3:188].
-Recorded 19 April, 1671.
+- 12 April 1651 – Samuel Bowman (aka Boardman?) deposed that he sold unto Francis Jordon of Ipswich about ten years ago “my house and house lot containing about one acre more or less situated in Ipswich, which I bought of Edward Ketcham” [Ipswich Land Records 3:188].
+Recorded 19 April 1671.
 (Reference: Miner Descent).
 This establishes the approximate date of 1641 for Francis Jordan’s purchase.

-- In 1657 (day and month not given), John Morse of Ipswich sold to Francis Jordan “a parcel of land of fifteen or sixteen rod or thereabout out of a six-acre lot that was formerly my father’s Joseph Morse’s.”[Ipswich Land Records 2:212].
+- In 1657 (day and month not given), John Morse of Ipswich sold to Francis Jordan “a parcel of land of fifteen or sixteen rods or thereabout out of a six-acre lot that was formerly my father’s Joseph Morse’s.”[Ipswich Land Records 2:212].
 (Reference: Miner Descent).

-- September 24, 1664: John Morse (2) sold to Thomas Jordan, September 24, 1664, property which is described as “land that formerly was my father’s Joseph Morse’s.”
+- September 24, 1664: John Morse (2) sold to Thomas Jordan, September 24, 1664, a property which is described as “land that formerly was my father’s Joseph Morse’s.”
 (Hammatt, Early Inhabitants of Ipswich, pp. 229-230).

 - April 29, 1671 – Theophilus Shatswell of Ipswich sold to Francis Jordan “my right that I had in two acres of land at the upper end of Brook Street or Hog Lane, this land I had in lieu of a house lot I had where Goodman Lord now dwells, which Mr. Ward did desire to build on and had it.”
 (Ipswich Land Records 3:188: re: Miner Descent).
 This land is further up the street from Jordan’s residence.

 - In her will, dated Dec.
-10, 1689 and proved upon her death, Oct.
-30, 1693, Jane Jordan of Ipswich, widow & relict of Francis Jordan deceased, late of said town, appointed Richard Belcher her executor, made provisions for her own maintenance and bequeathed lands and belongings in 6th parts to her daughters and grandchildren.
+10, 1689, and proved upon her death, Oct.
+30, 1693, Jane Jordan of Ipswich, widow & relict of Francis Jordan deceased, late of said town, appointed Richard Belcher her executor, made provisions for her own maintenance, and bequeathed lands and belongings in 6th parts to her daughters and grandchildren.
 The inventory of the goods & estate of Jane Jordan of Ipswich, relict of Francis Jordan, who deceased 4 Oct.
 1693, taken 20 Oct.
 1693, totaled £159 18s.
 6d.
 In the account is the item, Paid Richard Belcher for keeping her 4 years 4 mos., 2 weeks at £14 per Anno & her funeral expenses, £60.
 18′.
 9d.
 (Essex County probate, 15244)

-- Daniel Potter sold the house and lot to Thomas Hovey 3d, fisherman, March 31, 1741 “a certain messuage or tenement” for the sum of 270 pounds.
-(81: 176).
-The threefold increase in the value of the property suggests a construction of a new house, or a substantial improvement or enlargement of the house during this time period.
+- Daniel Potter sold the house and lot to Thomas Hovey, 3d, fisherman, on March 31, 1741, “a certain messuage or tenement” for the sum of 270 pounds.(81:176).
+The threefold increase in the value of the property suggests a substantial improvement or enlargement of the house during this period.
 The upstairs east side room has beaded sheathing covering the beams and posts, a characteristic of Georgian-era houses.

 - “Michael Hodge of Newburyport brought suit against Ebenezer Hodge, and execution was made upon his estate in favor of Hodge, Aug.
-1787 (147: 31).
+1787 (147:31).
 Hodge sold to Ebenezer Hovey Jr., July 14, 1796.
-John Hohnes Hovey quitclaimed to Stephen Hovey, his interest in the house of his father, Ebenezer, “near Hovey ‘s Bridge,” July 21, 1827 (247 : 230).
+John Hohnes Hovey quitclaimed to Stephen Hovey, his interest in the house of his father, Ebenezer, “near Hovey ‘s Bridge,” July 21, 1827 (247: 230).

 Francis Jordan